 Can you risk that?
 What if I only had a lunch break to work on this?

 I wasn’t even going to write this review of Register.com as I have a million other things on my plate to do, I was going to put it in the back burner of all the other bad companies I’ve dealt with.
 But here is the kicker.
-I need the money and they charged me after sending a cancellation letter.
+They charged me after sending a cancellation letter.
 It’s still there, on my statement, processing, and indisputable (I can’t charge it back):

 This is why our economy is so messed.
 Why do we have to waste our resources fighting slimy corporations that just push through the meat grinder called “customer service” until we give up?
 It’s inefficient.
 It is my belief that Register.com purposefully set this system up to increase profits through unscrupulous means.
 I feel many large corporations do this, intentionally, knowing it is more profitable to service customers in such a manner.

 If you are ever looking to get new website domains or transfer existing domains, I suggest you try a company besides just Godaddy.
 I used them for most of my domains only, haven’t tried their hosting in years, or any of their other website services.
 I do know when I’ve transferred I haven’t had any issues and I got my first website domain with them over 10 years ago.
 American customer service and and somewhat reasonable prices (have been creeping up), so I started searching around and found a couple different domain registration companies.

 Please share this.
 Even if you don’t have a website as it deals with many companies we know and use.
 You can make a difference.
 Let me know if you’ve used Register.com and would like to Review them as well, especially if you have experienced issues transferring domains from them.